Components of dam – 12 dam components explained

 Water-retaining structure – Components of Dam

-The water-retaining structure is the dam’s walled structure that resists water while allowing a controlled amount to flow downstream.
-Accordingly, the side of the barrier where water is collected is known as the upstream side, and where the water flows is known as the downstream side.
-Generally, the following component of dams makes up the dam’s water-retention section
+The dam’s walled structure resists water while allowing a controlled amount to flow downstream.
+Accordingly, we call the side where water collects the upstream side, and the side where water flows away the downstream side.
+Generally, the following component of dams makes up the dam’s water-retention section,

 • Heel